 Keeping your butter in a butter dish out on the kitchen top, instead of in the refrigerator, means it’ll be much easier to spread.
 Another great thing about making your own butter dish (and one in which your gift recipient will love) is that you can play with the sizes, clays, and weights and create whatever glaze or pattern you like.

-How to Throw a Ceramic Butter Dish on the Wheel
+Throwing a Ceramic Butter Dish on the Wheel

 There are two ways of throwing a ceramic butter dish, the first is on the wheel and depending on your level as a ceramicist, a wheel-thrown dish can be a little tricky at first to master, but the results can be beautiful.